A disorder of the female endocrine system, PCOS symptoms commonly include:

 Making other positive lifestyle changes, such as taking regular exercise and giving up smoking, can also dramatically reduce PCOS symptoms, as well as significantly reducing the risks of developing more serious long term problems such as diabetes, high cholesterol, heart disease and other conditions.

-The importance of a PCOS diet in the treatment of polycystic ovarian disease has also been highlighted by several medical institute and university studies, with one of the more in-depth studies taking place at Davis University.
+The importance of a PCOS diet in the treatment of polycystic ovarian disease has also been highlighted by several medical institute and university studies, one of the more in-depth studies taking place at Davis University.

 The university found a distinct link between a low-carb diet and the management of diabetes, meaning the diet would also help women who were insulin resistant as a result of PCOS.